 If you want to skip the parade but watch the military aircraft flyover, logistics are much easier - you can see the planes from many spots in the city.

-Nearby parks such as Jardin des Tuileries (Tuileries Garden) and the Esplanade des Invalides (on the Left Bank) are both ideal viewing locations because your line of vision won't be blocked by nearby buildings.
+Large parks such as Jardin des Tuileries (Tuileries Garden) and the Esplanade des Invalides (on the Left Bank) are both ideal viewing locations because your line of vision won't be blocked by nearby buildings.

 Find out more about visiting the Arc de Triomphe